 Our national debt has surpassed a record $17 trillion!

 It should be clear to everyone that we have to stop spending borrowed federal dollars like there is no tomorrow!
 If you reach your spending limit on a credit card, you can't ask the company to increase your line of credit, you have to make fiscally responsible decisions to pay down your debt.

-While the Senate has just approved its first budget in four years, the House has approved budgets that generally:
+While the Senate has refused to approve a budget this year, the House has approved budgets that generally: